 Learners will show their skill development as they work through a choice of activities from the Excelsis student book, which is divided into eight sections: Citizenship; PSHE; Global Outlook; Participation; Application of Knowledge; Enterprise; Creativity and Development; and Gifted, Talented and Outstanding.

-Each student must have their own book, which registered centres can purchase from the online Catalogue.
+Each student must have their own book.

 A tutor guidance booklet, which explains more about the processes involved, is free to download from the members area, once your centre has signed up to deliver the Excelsis Award.